-A Twitter friend mentioned he had a doorman who taste-tested baking experiments and gave honest feedback.
-Well once again, I really wish I had a doorman because I love these bars, but need some feedback from a taster.
+A friend mentioned he had a doorman who taste-tested baking experiments and gave honest feedback.
+Well once again, I really wish I had a doorman because I love these Red Wine Brownie Bars, but need some feedback from a taster.

 These were inspired by Sonia from Sicily’s red wine cake and an old brownie recipe sent over from a friend who complained her brownies were too cakey.
-After combining the two recipes and making a few adjustments, what I got was a dense and firm cake that was just dry enough to soak up the topping that seeps down into it.
+After combining the two recipes and making a few adjustments, I ended up with a dense and firm cake that was just dry enough to soak up the topping that seeps down into it.
 It doesn’t seem quite soft enough to be traditional American style cake and it’s not quite fudgy enough to be a true brownie.
-And while the base is chocolate, it’s not so chocolaty that you can’t taste the wine….which is what I was going for.
-Because why bake with wine if you can’t taste it?
+Also, the base is chocolate, but it’s not so chocolaty that you can’t taste the wine.
+And why bake with wine if you can’t taste it?

-I really like these but need a second opinion.
-If you have some leftover wine and a few ounces of chocolate to spare, give the recipe a try and let me know what you think.
-Otherwise, I’ll be forced to obsess about it for days until I get it right.
-But maybe it is right as is?
+I really like these but need a second opinion, so if you have some leftover wine and a few ounces of chocolate, please try the recipe and let me know what you think!

 Red Wine Brownie Bars